MerginMaps/docs/src/server/upgrade/index.md

 # Upgrade

 Migration guides are here to help you migrate your <CommunityPlatformNameLink /> or <EnterprisePlatformNameLink /> to the latest server version.
-The main SaaS <DashboardLink desc="Mergin Maps Server"/> is always migrated to latest version by <MainPlatformName /> team.
-Read more about server platforms in [overview article](../index.md)
+The main Cloud <DashboardLink desc="Mergin Maps Server"/> is always migrated to latest version by <MainPlatformName /> team.
+Read more about server platforms in [overview article](../index.md).

 ::: warning
 Migrations must be performed one by one and cannot be skipped.